aws-greengrass/aws-greengrass-lite/spec/libraries/ggconfiglib.md

 Most systems have sqlite already installed.
 If necessary, this library can be built with the sqlite source interated (it is a single giant C file) and all components can link against this library including the ggconfigd component.

 ## Data model
-The datamodel for gg config is a heirarchical key-value store.
+The datamodel for gg config is a hierarchical key-value store.
 Each config key is "owned" by a component.
 All values are stored as strings.

 ## Mapping the Datamodel to a relational database (sqlite)
-This implementation will use an adjacency list to create the heirarchical data mapping.
+This implementation will use an adjacency list to create the hierarchical data mapping.
 The tables needed for configuration are as follows:
 1. Component Table
 2. Configuration Table